getyourguide/DDataFlow/README.md

 You completed the short demo!

 ## Support

 In case of questions feel free to reach out or create an issue.

+## Contributing

+This project requires manual release at the moment.
+See the docs and request a pypi access if you want to contribute.